 Optimizing grid performance refers to a Activities undertaken to improve the performance and efficiency of the electric distribution system by the distribution company.
 Performance improvements can include enhanced reliability, peak load reduction, and increased capacity utilization for more efficient use of assets.
 More efficient delivery of electricity can include optimization of operations and reduced system losses.
 Costs and data requirements associated with these optimization activities should be considered.
 Optimization of distribution system performance includes activities that (1) control the long-term costs of the distribution system, (2) give customers more energy choices and information, and (3) build a flexible distribution system to integrate more clean energy generation.
-Optimizing distribution systems, energy systems.
+Optimizing distribution system performance may include both electric and/or natural gas delivery systems.